SandhyaChinnaPillai/Helix-Agent/README.md

 ## Usage

-1. Access the application in your browser
+1. Access the application in your browser localhost:3000
-2. Start a new session or continue an existing one
-3. Interact with the AI agent to generate recruitment sequences
+2. Interact with the AI agent to generate recruitment sequences
-4. Use the available tools to manage your outreach messages
-5. Finalize sequences to save them to the database
+3. Finalize sequences to save them to the database

 ## Roadmap